cncf/tag-security/governance/paper-process.md

 * What problem are we intending to resolve?
 * What assumptions are we making about the audience or the expected content of the paper?
-  * Note - these are documented then in the "Introduction > Assumptions" section of the paper
+  * Note - these are documented in the "Introduction > Assumptions" section of the paper
 * What are our Goals and Non-Goals?
-  * Note - these are documented then in the "Introduction > Scope > Goals" and "Introduction > Scope > Non-Goals"
+  * Note - these are documented in the "Introduction > Scope > Goals" and "Introduction > Scope > Non-Goals"
 * Is the scope in the issue still representative of what we intend to cover?